-The City uses non-Federal funds such as State, Local, Program Income and, other sources of funds to leverage CDBG, HOME, ESG, and HOPWA funding in the 2023 Annual Action Plan projects.
+The City uses non-Federal funds such as State, Local, Program Income and, other sources of funds to leverage CDBG, HOME, ESG, and HOPWA funding in the 2024 Annual Action Plan projects.

 Publicly owned land located within the City has been used to address the needs identified in the Consolidated Plan.
 The Housing Authority has a vacant lot disposition strategy which prioritizes and prepares land assets to be developed for affordable housing.
 It issued requests for development proposals for several sites.
-The site and development progress of affordable housing included the following: 1) Coral Gables, 0.8 acres, 38 units 1 and 2 bedroom units; developer secured all financing and construction is anticipated to be completed Summer 2024; 2) 39th and Broadway, .55 acres, 44 studio and 1 bedroom for seniors; developer secured all financing and the project is under construction; 3) Donner Field, 1.23 acres, 67 1 bedroom units for seniors; developer selected and awaiting to secure financing in 2024; 4) San Juan Opportunity Site, 5.5 acres, located in the City and the County, developer selected and financing was secured in 2023.
-Construction is anticipated to begin Summer 2024.
-In 2023, the following projects leveraged \$000,0000 in private, state, and local funds.
-1) On Broadway Apartments leveraged Tax Credits, Affordable Housing Sustainable Communities Funds, and No Place Like Home.
-The project is 1.25 acres, 68 1 bedrooms, 36 2 bedrooms, 36 3 bedrooms.
-2) 39th & Broadway leveraged Tax Credits The project is .55 acres, 44 studio and 1 bedroom for seniors.
-3) Mirasol Village Block D leveraged Tax Credits and CalHFA MIP Funds.
-The project is 3.25 acres 28 1 bedrooms, 44 2 bedrooms, 32 3 bedrooms and 12 4 bedrooms.
-In addition, an RFP for 10 vacant single family lots in the Oak Park neighborhood was issued in April 2022 and a developer has been selected.
-The developer proposes to develop single-family homes which they will sell to home buyers earning 80 percent of AMI or less.
-The Developer estimates completion of approximately 16 months for the first five lots and an additional 14 months for the second phase of five lots.

-As a jurisdiction with substantial affordable housing and community development needs, the City needs to leverage its CDBG, HOME, ESG, and HOPWA entitlement grants with a variety of non-CPD funding sources and programs to maximize the effectiveness of available funds.
+The site and development progress of affordable housing included the following: 1) Coral Gables, 0.8 acres, 38 units 1 and 2 bedroom units; developer secured all financing and construction is now completed. ; 2) 39th and Broadway, .55 acres, 44 studio and 1 bedroom for seniors; developer secured all financing and the project is under construction and is anticipated to be completed Summer 2025; 3) Donner Field, 1.23 acres, 67 1 bedroom units for seniors; developer selected and awaiting to secure financing in 2025; 4) San Juan Opportunity Site, 5.5 acres, located in the City and the County, developer selected and financing was secured in 2023.
+Construction began Summer 2024.
+In 2024, the following projects leveraged \$68,000,000 in private, state, and local funds.
+1) Rodeway Inn - leveraged Homekey, and HHAP funding.
+The project is 1.62 acres, 69 studios and one 1 bedroom manager's unit.
+2) The Sequioa Hotel leveraged HCD's Portfolio Reinvestment Program.
+The project is .10 acres, 73 single room occupancy, and 15 studios.
+3) San Juan Phase I Tax Credits and Bonds.
+The project is 4.2 acres between the City and the County of Sacramento.
+There are 39 1 bedrooms, 41 2 bedrooms, and 33 3 bedrooms.\In 2022, an RFP for 10 vacant single family lots in the Oak Park neighborhood was issued Construction of the first phase was completed in 2024.
+Five home buyers earning 80 percent AMI or less purchased and moved into their home in 2024.
+The remaining five homes are nearing the end of construction a jurisdiction with substantial affordable housing and community development needs, the City needs to leverage its CDBG, HOME, ESG, and HOPWA entitlement grants with a variety of non-CPD funding sources and programs to maximize the effectiveness of available funds.
 The availability of these local, state, and non-profit resources and programs have greatly improved the City's ability to address community development needs.

 Fiscal Year Summary - HOME Match 1.
-Excess match from prior Federal fiscal year 42,842,799.44 2.
-Match contributed during current Federal fiscal year 3,654,778.61 3.
-Total match available for current Federal fiscal year (Line 1 plus Line 2) 46,497,578.05 4.
-Match liability for current Federal fiscal year 47,763.31 5.
-Excess match carried over to next Federal fiscal year (Line 3 minus Line 4) 46,449,814.74
+Excess match from prior Federal fiscal year 46,449,814.74 2.
+Match contributed during current Federal fiscal year 6,624,960.22 3.
+Total match available for current Federal fiscal year (Line 1 plus Line 2) 53,074,774.96 4.
+Match liability for current Federal fiscal year 1,242,500.00 5.
+Excess match carried over to next Federal fiscal year (Line 3 minus Line 4) 51,832,274.96

-Table 5 - Fiscal Year Summary - HOME Match Report
+Table 4 - Fiscal Year Summary - HOME Match Report

-Match Contribu Project No. or Other ID ution for the Fed Date of Contribution Cash (non-Federal Foregone Taxes, Fees, Appraised Land/Real Required Infrastructure Site Preparation, Bond Financing Total Match sources) Charges Property Construction Materials, Donated labor 4080 Lavender Courtyard 10/01/2020 1,877,708.98 78,385.64 0 0 0 1,698,684 3,654,778.61
+Project No. or Other ID Date of Contribution Cash (non-Federal sources) Foregone Taxes, Fees, Charges Appraised Land/Real Property Required Infrastructure Site Preparation, Construction Materials, Donated labor Bond Financing Total Match 39th & Broadway 4/05/2023 445,327.22 0 0 0 445,327.22 Mirasol Block D 3/28/2023 206,236.10 5,973,426.90 6,179,633.00

-Table 6 - Match Contribution for the Federal Fiscal Year
+Table 5 - Match Contribution for the Federal Fiscal Year